tardate/LittleModelArt/notebook/retailers/tokyo/README.md

 * Tax free?
 Yes

 If you are in the Shinjuku area, then [Yodobashi Camera](https://maps.app.goo.gl/oz2NcquKUbjavBxn9) is well worth a visit.
-Yodobashi is spread out over many buildings in Shinjuku, so ust fist find the correct one - the Game and Hobby outlet.
+Yodobashi is spread out over many buildings in Shinjuku, so must first find the correct one - the Game and Hobby outlet.
 Inside their plastic model and tools are spread over two levels.

 Not quite the range as the Yodobashi Akiba, but the same good pricing, and I've often found books and kits here that